ohmyshake/programming-tutorial/book/programming_environment/Overview.md

 ### me

-- {file}`~/me` stores my life files, which have nothing to do with scientific research.
+- {file}`~/me` stores my personal files, which have nothing to do with scientific research.

 ### bin